When do I have to have finished my PhD by to be eligible for the 2023 cohort application and selection process?

 Is there any preference for the disciplines in which candidates should complete in their PhD or for Fellows to conduct their Placement research?

-Candidates may have conducted their graduate degree in any of the natural sciences (Astronomy, Biology, Chemistry, Physics, and Earth Sciences), Engineering, Mathematics, or Computing, including all sub-disciplines within these and may pivot to any other STEM discipline they choose.
-While they must have done their PhD in a STEM discipline, they may pivot to a social science field during their pivot if they can make a strong argument that doing so would help advance scientific discovery.
+There is no preference and candidates may have conducted their graduate degree in any of the natural sciences (Astronomy, Biology, Chemistry, Physics, and Earth Sciences), Engineering, Mathematics, or Computing, including all sub-disciplines within these and may pivot to any other discipline they choose.
+Candidates may choose to pivot to a social science field during their fellowship research placement if they can make a strong argument that doing so would help advance scientific discovery.

 Can we edit our Preliminary Information during the application?